Yemen rebels vow to avenge coalition killing of political head - Journal du Cameroun

-Yemen’s Shiite Huthi rebels vowed Monday to avenge the killing of the head of their political wing in what they said was an air strike last week by the Saudi-led coalition.
+Yemen’s Huthi militias vowed Monday to avenge the killing of their top political leader in what they said was a Saudi-led coalition air strike, the highest-ranking rebel to die in the three-year conflict.

 Sammad’s death is a major blow to the Shiite rebels who have been fighting forces of President Abedrabbo Mansour Hadi backed by a military coalition led by Saudi Arabia.

-The highest-ranking rebel to have been killed since the coalition intervened in March 2015, his name was on a Saudi list of 40 Huthi leaders that put bounties on their heads totalling $440 million.
+The most senior rebel to have been killed since the coalition intervened in March 2015, his name was on a Saudi list of 40 Huthi leaders that put bounties on their heads totalling $440 million.

 The rebels named Sammad’s successor as Mehdi Hussein al-Mashat.